pran-7-5/eco_style/README.md

 Banning of fiber optic cables.

 No need for capital and cities.
-5G and satellite internet is already here. disperse the crowd. ( new invention required : oneweb to cellular 5G converter technology doesn't exist)
+5G and satellite internet is already here. disperse the crowd. ( new invention required : Oneweb to cellular 5G converter technology doesn't exist)

 The government has no business in business. convert all gov manufacturing and service to private.

 Reduction of police muscle and fire and vehicle speed.

-Automatic deletion of data = google, Microsoft, meta ...
-Free up data centers...1 backup in a data center another should be peer to peer distributed.

 Be careful that even small things and negligence can cause a lot of pollution.